stanleyogada/OGADA-SWIFT-BANKING-FRONTEND/README.md

 ## Usage
 - Clone the repo
-- Open the repo project on your terminal
+- `cd` into the repo folder or open the repo project on your terminal
 - Run `npm i`
 - Run `npm run dev`